-Telehealth Services with a Covered Provider
+Telehealth Services with a Network Provider

-When medically appropriate telehealth services are furnished by a Blue Cross and Blue Shield covered provider, your cost share (such as deductible, copayment, and/or coinsurance) is the same amount as an in-person visit with that provider, except for outpatient mental health and substance use services, you will pay a \$15 copayment per visit (any deductible and/or coinsurance does not apply).
+When medically appropriate telehealth services are furnished by a Blue Cross and Blue Shield network provider, your cost share (such as deductible, copayment, and/or coinsurance) is the same amount as an inperson visit with that provider, except for outpatient mental health and substance use services, you will pay a \$15 copayment per visit (any deductible and/or coinsurance does not apply).
 Your Schedule of Benefits describes your cost share amount.
+Except as described in Part 4 for certain services, you will need to have an approved referral from your primary care provider before you receive outpatient specialty care from a network specialist.